-In the systematic review mentioned above,18 four PPIs were better than ranitidine at healing esophagitis, but there were no differences among them.
-No study of esomeprazole was included.18
+In the systematic review mentioned above,23 four PPIs were better than ranitidine at healing esophagitis, but there were no differences among them.
+No study of esomeprazole was included.23

-Twenty-one randomized controlled trials compared a PPI with an H2-RA for GERD.
-Figure 2 shows the rates of esophagitis healing at 8 weeks in 20 of these (full text of one study22 was unavailable.
-These trials compared an H2-RA to omeprazole (10 studies23-33 lansoprazole (five studies),34-38 pantoprazole (four studies),39-43 and rabeprazole (1 study).44 We did not create evidence tables of these studies or rate their quality, because after graphing their results we found no indication that the PPIs differed.
+We reviewed 22 randomized controlled trials published through 2001 that compared a PPI with an H2-RA for GERD healing.
+Figure 2 shows the rates of esophagitis healing at 8 weeks.
+These trials compared an H2-RA to omeprazole (11 studies31-41 lansoprazole (five studies),42-46 pantoprazole (five studies),47-51 and rabeprazole (1 study).52

+We did not create evidence tables of these studies or rate their quality, because after graphing their results we found no indication that the PPIs differed.
 If an obvious difference in healing rates were seen in an individual study or studies, investigation of study quality would have been undertaken.
 In our meta-analysis, PPIs were more effective at healing than H2-RAs, but there were no differences in healing rates among the PPIs for any comparison.
 Healing rates ranged from 71.2% to 85.6%.